Linkwood Osage

 You can pick out the seed to eat or to press for Pomifera oil, but be warned the latex inner liquid is super sticky and it takes a lot of seeds to do anything fun.

-And if you leave these on anything wooden.
+And if you leave these on anything wooden the latex is hard to remove once dried.

 As far as I know, you can’t make alcohol out of the fruit.
 I have tried, but I’m not a brewer.
-Let me know if you have any success.
+My attempts made something like diaper juice and not the good kind.
+Let me know if try and if you have any success.
+Actually, I especially want to know what went wrong.

-If you bake the fruit, or cook it, your house will smell like used diapers.
-Lesson learned and you have been warned.
+To continue an olfactory metaphor, if you bake the fruit, or cook it, your house will smell like used diapers.
+Lessons learned over and over again.
+You have been warned.

-Do not eat like an apple, or breadfruit.
+Do not eat the Osage Orange like an apple, or breadfruit.
+You will not enjoy the process.

 We love talking to all of the people who stop and share their insights and stories around this and other trees.
 Please drop a line to share your thoughts and images of anything you have made.
 We would love to build an archive for this amazing tree.